Alfonso Rivas Preview, Player Props: Pirates vs. Brewers

 Alfonso Rivas At The Plate

-- Rivas is batting .208 with seven doubles, a triple, two home runs and eight walks.
+- Rivas has seven doubles, a triple, two home runs and eight walks while batting .205.

-- He has hit a long ball in two of 28 games played this season, and in 2.2% of his plate appearances.
+- He has hit a home run in two of 29 games played this year, and in 2.2% of his plate appearances.

-- Rivas has driven in a run in six games this year (21.4%), including one multiple-RBI game.
+- In six games this season, Rivas has picked up an RBI, with more than one RBI once.

-- He has scored in six games this season (21.4%), but has had no multi-run games.
+- He has scored a run in six of 29 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.